Upcoming Election Dates & Registration Deadlines

 Absentee Ballot Process

-If you are a registered voter, you may vote by absentee ballot, even if you are able to vote in person on Election Day.
+If you are a registered voter, you may vote by absentee ballot.
 To vote absentee, you must first apply for an absentee ballot.
 Applications are available during a period beginning 75 days before Election Day and ending at 12:00 pm on the day before the election.

 You may pick up an application at your local election office or at the secretary of state's Office, or you may call either office and ask to have an application mailed to you.
 Mail the application or drop it off at your local elections office.
 Once you have submitted your application, your absentee ballot will be mailed to you, unless you indicate on the application that you would prefer to have someone pick it up for you.
 Once you have marked your ballot, return it to your local election office before the polls close on Election Day in the secrecy envelope provided.